ronelzb/ronelzb.github.io/README.md

     bundle exec jekyll serve  # alternatively, npm start
     ```

-    Alternatively, you can serve the website to your whole private network using the following command (very useful if you want to test your site from a mobile browser):
+    Alternatively, you can serve the website to your whole private network using the following command (very useful if you want to test your site from a mobile browser, port is set to `4000` by default):

     ```sh
     bundle exec jekyll serve --host 0.0.0.0
     ```

+    Then `ipconfig` from the computer your serving and browse from your mobile to  `http://ip address:port`, depending on your local network, e.g: `http://192.168.XXX.YYY:4000`.

 4. Update your gems frequently: